Synerise/android-sdk/README.md

 ```
 Note: It is not recommended to use debug mode in release version of your application.

-### Mobile Content integration

-#### Banners

-To integrate handling Mobile Content banners you have to register your app for push notifications first.<br>
-Incoming push notifications have to be passed to `Injector`. `Injector` will handle payload and display banner if provided payload is correctly validated.

 ### Handling push notifications

-You have to pass incoming push notification payload to `Injector` in your `FirebaseMessagingService` implementation:
+In order to display push messages and banners properly, you have to pass incoming push notification payload to `Injector` in your `FirebaseMessagingService` implementation:
 ```
 public class MyFirebaseMessagingService extends FirebaseMessagingService {